trivago/chapi/README.md

 | validate   | :white_check_mark: |                    |

-## Todos:
-### Marathon
-- [ ] The validate command for marathon is not yet implemented.
-- [ ] The list command has status set as `ok` for marathon entities.
-This could show the last status of the app.

 ## Special cases in marathon:
 * Pulling a task from marathon will dump the json object with default values.
     This is the choice for now because calling marathon for app info sends